 - 1 teaspoon of kosher salt

-Combine 1 cup of the buttermilk, with 2 tablespoons of the melted butter and egg; set aside.
-Whisk together the flour, baking soda, sugar and salt, and add the buttermilk mixture to the flour mixture.
-Gently combine, adding additional buttermilk only as needed.
+Whisk together the flour, baking powder, baking soda, sugar and salt; set aside.
+Combine 1 cup of the buttermilk with 2 tablespoons of melted butter and the eggs.
+Add the buttermilk mixture to the flour mixture.
+Gently combine, adding vanilla extract and additional buttermilk as needed.
 Mixture should be fairly thick and lumpy, but pourable; avoid overmixing.
-Add vanilla extract if using.

-Heat a griddle or non-stick skillet over medium high heat, add some of the remaining butter to the pan or spray with non-stick spray and spoon 1/4 cup measure of batter onto pan.
+Heat a griddle or non-stick skillet over medium high heat, add additional butter, non-stick spray or cooking oil to the pan.
+Spoon 1/3 cup measure of batter onto pan leaving at least 1/2 inch between each.
 When pancakes begin to bubble up and edges appear to be dry, turn over to brown the other side.
 Repeat with remaining butter and batter.
 Serve immediately with additional butter, warmed syrup, a side of sausage and fruit.
 Skillet apples are excellent with these.
 Makes about 16 depending on the size you make them.
 Can halve recipe.

 Variation: Add in 2 tablespoons of sour cream, Greek yogurt or plain yogurt.
 For chocolate chip or blueberry, pour batter into pan, then scattered some mini chocolate chips or fresh or frozen blueberries into the batter; allow to set as usual then turn.